trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 * For security reasons, the ``sys`` system catalog is not accessible.

-* Hive's ``timestamp with local zone`` data type is not supported.
+* Hive's ``timestamp with local zone`` data type is mapped to ``timestamp with time zone`` with UTC timezone.
+It only supports reading values - writing to tables with columns of this type is not supported.
-  It is possible to read from a table with a column of this type, but the column data is not accessible.
-Writing to such a table is not supported.

 * Due to Hive issues `HIVE-21002 <https://issues.apache.org/jira/browse/HIVE-21002>`_
   and `HIVE-22167 <https://issues.apache.org/jira/browse/HIVE-22167>`_, Trino does